Jesus Is A Good Gardener

 God wants us to produce “good fruit” with our lives.
 How do we do this?
 By allowing Jesus to live through us!
 How do we allow Jesus to live through us?
 We begin making choices He approves of and we stop making choices He doesn’t approve of, based on His character.
 And you might ask, “But Matt, why can’t I just believe and do what I want, since I’m already saved?”

-Everything else we do as a Christian should be in the drop-down menu of our love for Him.
+Everything we do as children of God should be in the drop-down menu of “Our love for Him.”
 And if you think about it, every strong relationship is built on both parties starting (or stopping) an action because of their deep love for the other individual.
 Same with us and God.
 Jesus showed His love for us at the Cross, and now we must have action in our love for Him as well.

-So when we finally begin to show Jesus that we love Him, through our actions, we start to “grow good fruit”—Paul calls this the “fruit of the Spirit” (see Galatians 5:22,23).
-And what does fruit do?…Nothing, it just grows, easily and organically, never forcing itself to grow.
-JESUS IS THE VINE THAT WE ARE CONNECTED TO.
+So when we finally begin to show Jesus that we love Him through our actions, we start to “grow good fruit.”
+Paul calls this the “fruit of the Spirit” (see Galatians 5:22,23).
+And what does fruit do?…Nothing.
+It just grows, easily and organically, never forcing itself to grow.
+Jesus is the vine we are connected to–we are simply the branches (see John 15:5).
+Branches don’t do anything on their own, they get all of their sustenance from the vine to grow fruit.
 When we attempt to do things on our own, apart from Him, we can grow no good fruit.

-When we try to force spiritual fruit growth, we fall into the trap of religious works, or “works of the flesh,” resulting in us attempting to do God’s job, in turn, creating severe frustration.
-You’ll recognize this when you find yourself trying to make things happen in which you have no power to make happen.
+How do we know if we are trying to grow fruit on our own?
+When we try to force spiritual fruit growth!
+When we fall into the trap of religious works or “works of the flesh!”
+When we attempt to do God’s job, when we try to change people, and when we ignore our feelings!
+You’ll recognize this when you find yourself frustrated, trying to make things happen in which you have no power to make happen.
 The devil then gets you atrociously upset from that point on.
 God wants you to have peace!
 He wants you grow organic spiritual fruit!
 Peace is a piece of this fruit!
-(For a full list of Spiritual fruit, see Galatians 5:22, 23).
+(For a full list of spiritual fruit, see Galatians 5:22,23).

-As you read this, keep in mind we don’t do anything to earn God’s approval, or to be saved (being saved is a free gift through your faith and acceptance of Jesus’ forgiveness); so instead of worrying about that, we should have a daily goal of doing good things on earth and spreading the gospel while resting in God’s grace, because we love our Creator, others, and ourselves.
+As you read this, keep in mind we don’t do anything to earn God’s approval or to be saved; being saved is a free gift through your faith and acceptance of Jesus’ forgiveness.
+So instead of worrying about that, we should have a daily goal of doing good things on earth and spreading the gospel while resting in God’s grace.
+Why?
+Because we love our Creator, others, and ourselves!

 In this parable, notice that Jesus is pleading our case, and that He is the one fertilizing our soil, therefore trying to help us grow spiritual fruit!
 He is pleading with the Father to give us more time to change our lives into being spiritually fruitful!